 GAAP rules were established to provide consistency in financial reporting and accounting practices.
-The rules evolve over time and are meant to reflect the most relevant and applicable accounting practices.
+The rules evolve over time.
+Therefore, they reflect the most relevant and applicable accounting practices.

 Generally Accepted Accounting Principles (GAAP), in short, means the rules which provide the basis of all accounting decisions for financial institutions, businesses, and organizations.
 In the U.S., several organizations influence what GAAP rules, including the Financial Accounting Standards Board (FASB), the American Institute of Certified Public Accountants (AICPA), the Securities and Exchange Commission (SEC), and the Internal Revenue Service (IRS).
 U.S. GAAP differs from other international accounting standards, but organizations like FASB and the International Accounting Standards Board (IASB) are working to establish acceptable international accounting standards.

 Many GAAP standards account for the worst-case scenario.
-Past events are recorded in their value at the given time, called the historical monetary unit.
+When you record past events in their value at the given time, call this the historical monetary unit.
 Additionally, subtractions from company cash are made when possible whereas additions are made only when the product is sent and cash is received.

-Under GAAP, intangible values such as workforce knowledge or brand goodwill are not considered an asset.
-These are not recorded in the balance sheet.
-Furthermore, an effort towards consistency is always made.
+Under GAAP, do not consider intangible values, such as workforce knowledge or brand goodwill, an asset.
+Do not record these in the balance sheet.
+Furthermore, always make an effort towards consistency.
 Expectations like depreciation or inventory are accounted for in the same way across all periods which they occur.
-Any changes to one period, under this concept, must be made to all periods past.
-These changes are also made completely clear to the reader of the statement, providing the necessary background to understand the true meaning of the document.
+You must make any changes to one period, under this concept, to all periods past.
+Also, make these changes completely clear to the reader of the statement, providing the necessary background to understand the true meaning of the document.

 Lastly, the scope of the company comes into play.
 An example of this would be a laptop computer: the accidental destruction of a single laptop means much more to a small business than a multinational one.
 The company scope is essential to relevant and readable financials.

-Nataile is the CFO at a large, multinational corporation.
+For example, Natalie is the CFO at a large, multinational corporation.
 Her work, hard and crucial, effects the decisions of the entire company.
-She must use GAAP to reflect company accounts very carefully to ensure the success of her employer.
+She must use Generally Accepted Accounting Principles (GAAP) to reflect company accounts very carefully to ensure the success of her employer.

 Natalie begins her process of creating GAAP compliant statements.
 First, she looks at past records.
 These provide the crucial understanding of where her company has been.
 From here she can expand her accounting to meet the current and future needs of the company.